 Sorry about the bad photos...this is iPhone photography...

 We each got a salad, I got the tomato Panzanella salad and my husband got the BLT wedge.
 Both were delicious!
 At this point, we were getting pretty full, but we decided to share the Seared Diver Scallops entree (with butternut squash risotto, bacon, asparagus, and grapes).
 They were so tender and perfectly seared.
 My taste buds were in heaven.

-Following our meal, Chef Lee came out and talked with us for a bit and offered to bring out samples of their sorbets for dessert.
-We tried a concord grape, rose petal and key lime sorbet.
+Following our meal, Chef Lee came out and talked with us for a bit, then offered to bring out samples of their sorbets for dessert.
+We tried a concord grape, rose petal, and key lime sorbet.
 All of them were fantastic, but I really enjoyed the light and fresh floral flavor of the rose petal sorbet.
 It was unique and very tasty.